0xcuriousapple/ethIndexerAPI/README.md

 Reliability issue solved using **delayedExecute** in controllers/ dbcontroller.js <br>
 **Aim: To distribute the instantaneous load on the database**<br>
-**Desc:** delayedExecute is nothing but a wrapper around batch.execute() Consider we use batch.execute() directly, by batch we have decreased load on the endpoint, but when we execute them in this way, the database calls in the batch update falls heavily on DB, resulting in load on memory and DB.To solve this what I did is, I added delay to each execution and increased it sequentially.<br>
+**Desc:** delayedExecute is nothing but a wrapper around batch.execute() Consider we use batch.execute() directly, by batch we have decreased load on the endpoint, but when we get response from endpoint, the database calls in the batch update falls heavily on DB, resulting in load on memory and DB.
+To solve this what I did is, I added delay to each execution and increased it sequentially.<br>
 Ex.
 For the first batch : 0 sec, Second: 12 sec, Third: 24 sec.<br>
-At 0 all counters start, the first batch tx start indexing<br>
-After 12-sec Second batch tx start indexing<br>
+At 0 all counters start, the first batch tx start indexing<br>z After 12-sec Second batch tx start indexing<br>
 **Please don't assume that all tx of one batch must get indexed in their 12 sec period only, it may go to the next window, most time it does as load increases.<br>
-We are not ensuring that here, all we want is the distribution of load on period.**
+We are not ensuring that here, all we want is the distribution of load on period.** <br>
+**Please go through [Demo](https://www.youtube.com/watch?v=CBIjbbXmeSk&feature=youtu.be) for better view**

-**3 Database Schema**<br>
+## Database Schema
 My first thought was to keep the user as key and all the tx details as value.<br>
 But then I realized that I am repeating tx details for both the "From" and "To" account.<br>
 So I was storing a lot of reductant data.<br>